superiorops/infra_as_code/README.md

 ### Todo

-- [ ] Refactor to allow mult-environments
+- [ ] Refactor to allow multiple environments
-- [ ] Feature to pick up no. of nodes from GitHub Actions manual trigger
+- [ ] Feature to pick up no. of nodes per tier from GitHub Actions manual trigger
 - [ ] Refactor Terraform Code for Modularity